krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 `pull`, `push`, `admin`, `maintain`, `triage`

 **Why This Endpoint Exists**:
+- GitHub REST API already provides the dual functionality of adding collaborators and sending invitations with a single endpoint.
-- It returns `202 Accepted` when an invitation is sent to external users, allowing the `rest-dynamic-controller` to maintain proper resource state management ("pending" state in Collaborator custom resource).
+- This endpoint returns `202 Accepted` when an invitation is sent to external users, allowing the `rest-dynamic-controller` to maintain proper resource state management ("pending" state in Collaborator custom resource).

 **Responses**:
 - `202 Accepted`: Invitation sent to external user